duncanam/particle_interactions_puzzle/README.md

 between 64-bit and 32-bit if desired.
 I've found it's much easier to do this upfront rather than go back and add it later.
 A convenience macro exists to create the types, which also implements `+` between themselves and `*` with a float.

+#### Math
+Inside `math.rs` lives a convenience trait for math helpers was created to optimize `x^2`.
+However, this is likely overkill and probably can be removed.
+Truthfully, I thought I'd add more into this module.

+#### Library and Python Bindings
+Inside `lib.rs` lives the top-level library and PyO3's Python bindings.